Luxembourg City family offices · Cross-border positioning

 What this work does not include.

 No legal services.
 No Luxembourg or US entity formation.
 No SCSp, RAIF, SIF, AIF, SPV, foundation, or trust structuring.
 No fund-services administration.
 No CSSF licensing or regulatory work.
 No EB-5, E-2, L-1, or O-1 visa work.
-No US tax structuring, FATCA analysis, CRS analysis, or double-tax-treaty review.
+No US tax structuring, FATCA analysis, CRS analysis, or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No IP filing.
 No contract drafting.

 Frequently asked.